 Margaret Rogers litigates complex commercial and antitrust disputes, including class action litigation, for clients in state and federal courts throughout the United States.
-Ms. Rogers also has experience in a variety of contract, real estate and other business litigation and arbitration matters.
-Ms. Rogers is proficient in both state and federal practice and procedure and has experience in all stages of pre-trial litigation and appeal.
+Ms. Rogers also has experience in a wide range of business disputes.
+Ms. Rogers is proficient in both state and federal practice and procedure and has experience in all stages of litigation and appeal.
 She has managed discovery, worked with experts to develop reports and testimony, written briefs and motions at all stages of litigation, and successfully argued on appeal.
 She has counseled and represented clients in such industries as publishing, rail freight transportation, pharmaceuticals and financial services.

 Ms. Rogers served as a law clerk for the Honorable Vincent L. Briccetti of the United States District Court for the Southern District of New York.

 She is a member of the American Bar Association, Antitrust Section.
-She serves on the Class Action Committee of the New York State Bar Association, Antitrust Section.
+She serves as Vice Chair of the Class Action Committee of the New York State Bar Association, Antitrust Section.
 Ms. Rogers received her JD, cum laude, from Georgetown University Law Center where she was Senior Editor of the Georgetown International Environmental Law Review.
 She received her BA, cum laude, in Political Science from Wellesley College.